-(I) Financial instruments
+(l) Financial instruments

-Classification and measurement of financial assets and liabilities
+Classification and measurement of financial assets and liabilities at initial recognition.

-Financial assets are classified and measured based on the business model in which they are held and the characteristics of their contractual cash flows.
-Management determines the classification of its financial assets at initial recognition.
 There are two principal classification categories for financial assets: measured at amortised cost and fair value through profit or loss ("FVTPL").
 The classification categories are as follows: